VCCE/VCC/docs/UserGuide.md

 *System Requirements*
 -----------------------

-VCC runs only under Microsoft Windows but has been successfully installed on Linux systems using the Wine Windows emulation package for Linux as well as "Winebottle" on Mac.
+Currently VCC runs only under Microsoft Windows but has been successfully installed on Linux systems using the Wine Windows emulation package for Linux as well as "Winebottle" on Mac.
 We do not know much about these installations, but are told they work well.

 The Windows requirements are:

-1. Microsoft Windows XP SP2 or greater (Windows Vista, 7, 8, & 10 are
+1. Microsoft Windows XP SP2 or greater (Windows Vista, 7, 8, 10, & 11 are
     supported).

 2. A Hard Drive large enough for the Windows OS and the VCC